zayamatias/sscraper/README.md

 ## Rename Mode

 The switch '--rename' will fetch all games in the local DB, and try to rename filenames to the actual game name.
 Usefull if you like to have a neat set of files.

+## Clone DB mode

+Try --startid (game_id of choice) to start download game information into the local DB starting from game_id, data will be stored locally so you would still eb able to scrap roms regardless if the site is down or your quota is over.

+## Sort Mode

+The --sort (directory) will sort all your roms to a destination directory, usefull if you want o have a precise list of roms sorted by their system (a directory per system).